esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 #### 🛠 Challenge: Search for Issues by Hitting Tab

 Issues found:
--  When focusing items in the menu I don't get
+-  When focusing items in the menu I don't get focus indicators and I can't see the submenu.
 - Several links only have a `#` tag, which makes sense if you are not done with defining links on the page.

 #### 🛠 Solution: The Issues Found